Yuyue0221/EFM-lab.github.io/_members/Zhong-yuyue.md

 Beneficial glycaemic effects of barley bread compared to wheat bread in type 2 diabetes

 Impact of a Full Range of Amylose Level on Pasting and Gelling Properties of Barley Starches at High‐Temperature Heating

+2022

+Effects of growth temperature on multi-scale structure of root tuber starch in sweet potato

+The effects of drought treatments on biosynthesis and structure of maize starches with different amylose content

+The location of octenyl succinate anhydride groups in high-amylose maize starch granules and its effect on stability of pickering emulsion stability

+High pressure/temperature pasting and gelling of starch related to multilevel structure-analyzed with RVA 4800

+Effects of elevated CO2 on grain yield and quality in five wheat cultivars

+The effects of fermentation of Qu on the digestibility and structure of waxy maize starch

+Different genetic strategies to generate high amylose starch mutants by engineering the starch biosynthetic pathways

+Recent advances in enzyme biotechnology on modifying gelatinized and granular starch

+High amylose-based bio composites: Structures, functions and applications

+Ethanol pretreatment increases the efficiency of maltogenic α-amylase and branching enzyme to modify the structure of granular native maize starch

+Biosynthesis, structure and functionality of starch granules in maize inbred lines with different kernel dehydration rate

+Understanding of the Sabatier principle in granular starch hydrolysis by starch binding domain fusions of a psychrophilic alpha-amylase

+Rice starch multi-level structure and functional relationships